 Employers must provide additional training to supervisors that includes the specific responsibilities of a managers role in the prevention and correction of sexual harassment as well as legal consequences of retaliation.

 In 1992, Connecticut was the second state to enforce sexual harassment prevention training for employers.
 Any workplace that has 50 or more people employed must provide at least two hours of training for all supervisors and managers within the organization.
-This requirement must be completed within six months of an employee assuming a higher role.
-Connecticut regulates the topics covered in the training to include the:
+On June 18, 2019, Governor Ned Lamont signed into law the "Times Up Act" which requires employers with three or more employees to train all employees and supervisors for two hours on harassment prevention by October 1, 2020.
+The law goes into effect October 1, 2019.
+This requirement must be completed within six months of employee hire date.
+The topics covered in the training to include:

 - Definition of sexual harassment

 As the first state to implement a sexual harassment prevention mandate, employers in Maine with 15 or more employees are required to provide annual training within one year of hiring a new employee.
 The interactive course must include: